LauritzRaisch/STFGEN/README.md

 # STFGEN

-This repository is an assortment of ai tools to act as a "shit to footage generator".
+This repository is an assortment of ai and non ai tools to act as a "shit to footage generator".
-It is supposed to take footage of diffrent quality levels and polish them to a level that is usable for ICVFX.
+It is supposed to take footage and data of diffrent quality levels and polish them to a level that is usable for ICVFX.
-This is all packaged into an easy python gui.

 IMAGE ENHANCEMENT:
 - Denoising, Upscaling, Frame interpolation, Deblurring, Space-Time Video Superresolution: